Learn more about cedar roof maintenance in Florida

 Homeowners in Florida are familiar with the damage that hurricanes and torrential downpours can do to any roof.
 Check for missing, loose, or broken shakes after significant storms.
 Check your ceiling or attic for any indications of leakage.

 Contact a qualified roofer with experience maintaining cedar roofs as soon as you see damage.
-Small problems are less likely to require costly repairs down the road if they are resolved early.
+Small problems are less likely to require costly roof repairs down the road if they are resolved early.

 Step #6: Plan Your Annual Professional Cedar Roof Maintenance